 About me I'm a writer in new york. previously, i worked at the baltimore sun, where i covered the music industry and youth culture, and at the miami new times, where i wrote cover stories on cuban punks and strippers, AMONG OTHER THINGS.
-Im now covering media for Women's Wear Daily.*
+Im now an editor at Women's Wear Daily.*

 I tweet here

 obvs, anything i write in this biblical scroll should not be mistaken for the views of whatever entity ive conned into employing me.

 That’s just one eminently quotable guy, John Fairchild, talking to another, John Duka, for a piece about Charles James that appeared a month after the designer died in 1978.
 Yes, my little obsession with Duka continues - fun fact: he worked for Fairchild Publications at one point, at Home Furnishings Daily.